 PKV FAQ

-The Difference Between Public and Private Health Insurance in Germany
+Public vs Private Health Insurance in Germany Compared

 GKV or PKV?
 This guide explains the fundamental differences across every key dimension so you can understand which system applies to you and how they truly compare.

-The Difference Between Public and Private Health Insurance in Germany
+Public vs Private Health Insurance in Germany Compared

 Germany is one of the few countries with a functioning dual health insurance system — two distinct parallel frameworks operating simultaneously and serving different populations.
 Understanding the differences between GKV (Gesetzliche Krankenversicherung) and PKV (Privatekrankenversicherung) is the foundation for every health insurance decision in Germany.